eerimoq/moblin/README.rst

 - Geolocation (with map?).

-- Implement `SRTLA`_.

 - Record to disk.

 - Lookup Twitch channel id from channel name.

-- AV1 codec (to complement H264).
+- AV1 and/or HVEC codec (to complement H264).

 - LIDAR, altitude.

-- Subscription and donation notifications.
-Both visually and with sound.
+- WebRTC.

 Testing with local streaming server
 ===================================